maxitg/SetReplace/Documentation/Generators/GenerateSingleHistory.md

 <img src="/Documentation/Images/GenerateSingleHistoryExample.png" width="478.2">

 Note that single histories are not necessarily single-path systems.
 Multiple rewriting events can be possible starting from a given state.
-However, only one event can take any given token as an input, which ensures that all generated events do not conflict with each other (i.e., there are no branchlike-separated events).
+However, only one event can take any given token as an input, ensuring that all generated events do not conflict with each other (i.e., there are no branchlike-separated events).